stanley-1/tp/docs/UserGuide.md

 ### Locate contacts by name: `find NAME` <a name="find"></a>

-Finds persons whose names contain any of the given keywords.
+Finds contacts who have names that contain any of the given keywords.

 <div markdown="block" class="alert alert-primary">
 **:mag_right: Format:**